Securities Fraud Attorneys | Suitability Claims

 (3) Quantitative – firms must have a reasonable basis to believe the number of recommended transactions within a certain period is not excessive (i.e., that the investor’s account is not being churned).

 Rule 2111 also touches on the concept of churning (or excessive trading).
 According to the Rule, for the doctrine of churning to apply, it requires that a registered representative have actual or de facto control over a client’s account.
-Additionally, the churning interpretation provides that, even if individual transactions for such an account may appear suitable viewed in isolation, a series of such transactions must not be excessive and unsuitable in view of the customer’s profile.
+Additionally, the churning interpretation provides that, even if individual transactions for such an account may appear suitably viewed in isolation, a series of such transactions must not be excessive and unsuitable in view of the customer’s profile.
 The interpretative material indicates that no single factor is dispositive with respect to excessiveness, but states that turnover rate, cost-equity ratio and use of in-and-out trading all may be probative factors.
 To learn more about churning, see: Is your Financial Advisor Churning your Account?

 FINRA Rule 2090 – Know-Your-Customer